529 Plans and more: Innovative and effective ways to pay for education

 Morgan Stanley Wealth Management

-09/02/22A 529 plan is a great way to invest for future education costs, but there are also other options to raise the funds you need.
+05/30/25Summary: A 529 plan is a great way to invest for future education costs, but there are also other options to raise the funds you need.

 Here are some strategies that may help cover today’s expected and sometimes unexpected, educational costs.

-Take Advantage of 529 Tax-advantages
+1. Take advantage of 529 tax-advantages

-Zero in on zero-coupon muni bonds
+2. Zero in on zero-coupon muni bonds

 529 plan account owners may also withdraw tax-free up to $10,000 to pay student loans, which often account owners plan to do if the student successfully completes their studies.

-Plan for the road less traveled
+4. Plan for the road less traveled

 The best-laid plans must account for potential detours.
 Some children choose to take a gap year for travel, volunteering, or real-world job experience.
-Others may choose to attend college overseas, or study abroad for a semester.
+Others may choose to attend college overseas or study abroad for a semester.

-In many circumstances, you may be able to use 529 plan funds tax-free to pay for those options or some expenses related to them.
+In some circumstances, you may be able to use 529 plan funds tax-free to pay for those options or some expenses related to them.
 For example, 529 funds may be used for eligible international schools.
 Additionally, there’s no time limit on 529 plans.
 The funds can stay invested and continue compounding while your child explores their passions.

 Consider your financial big picture